Manjineshwaran/AI_video_generator_Text_to_video/backend/Readme.md

 # Text-to-Video Generator - Backend

+## 🏗 AI Architecture Overview

+Text Prompt → Image Generation → Transition Creation → Video Compilation

+This project approaches text-to-video generation by first using Stable Diffusion to create key frames from text prompts, then blending these images with smooth transitions using PIL, and finally compiling them into a video with OpenCV.
+The implementation emphasizes modularity, error handling, and configurable output settings (duration, frame rate).
+The solution balances simplicity with extensibility, providing a foundation that could easily be enhanced with parallel processing, advanced transitions, or additional post-production features.

 ## 🏗 Architecture Overview

 The backend is built using a modern, scalable, and maintainable architecture following these principles: